 System Identification Tools.
-Tools created by a Manufacturer of voting systems that allow elections officials to verify that the hardware and software of systems purchased are identical to the systems certified by the EAC.
+Tools created by a Manufacturer of voting systems which allow elections officials to verify that the hardware and software of systems purchased are identical to the systems certified by the EAC.

 Technical Reviewers.
-Technical experts in the areas of voting system technology and conformity assessment appointed by the EAC to provide expert guidance.
+Experts in the area of voting system technology and conformity assessment appointed by the EAC to provide expert guidance.